sushantasinha/MavenTutorials/README.md

 # MAVEN
-Standalone java app: JAR fine
+Standalone java app: JAR file
-Web app: WAR fine
+Web app: WAR file
 But as we know is we use thymeleaf, it does use JAR file, even if it is a web application.
 It uses HTML, and all the tags Spring internally handle.

 Archetypes: like as template.
 Stand-alone, webapp, ear etc

 Build, dependency management tool

 PLugins:
 a. compiler plugin
 b. surefire plugin for unit test
-c. wsimport: generate stub from  a web services
+c. wsimport: generate Stub from a web services

 Set maven: M2_HOME=PATH_TO_MAVEN
 add %PATH_TO_MAVEN%/bin to "path"

 config/settings.xml: config file where we can customize the behaviour of maven